Agriculture as “Worst Mistake in the History of the Human Race”?

 This section is an introduction to an archaeology and anthropological investigation of domestication, hunting-and-gathering, agriculture, and the rise of state government.
 It is impossible to consider these issues without tackling the writings of Jared Diamond, whose works on agriculture and its implications for modern life are very widely read, even influencing attitudes toward Gun Control.

-This section examines Diamond’s initial article “Worst Mistake in the History of the Human Race” that would enable him to become an authority on archaeology and world history–later sections follow his trajectory.
-For an evaluation of Diamond’s latest, The World Until Yesterday see The Yanomami Ax Fight: Science, Violence, Empirical Data, and the Facts.
+Diamond’s initial article “Worst Mistake in the History of the Human Race” would enable him to become an authority on archaeology and world history, culminating in the writing of Guns, Germs, and Steel.
+(For an evaluation of Diamond’s most recent book, The World Until Yesterday, see The Yanomami Ax Fight: Science, Violence, Empirical Data, and the Facts.